opencost/opencost/README.md

 ## Contributing

 We :heart: pull requests!
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for information on buiding the project from source and contributing changes.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for information on building the project from source and contributing changes.

 ## Community